michalboska/vertx3-gcm/README.md

 ### (alternative 1) Using the service locally ###

 To create and use the service locally, you have to create an instance of the service and then invoke methods directly on that instance.
+You can also optionally use the <code>GcmService</code> class in the <code>gcm.rxjava</code> package if you want to use the Rx way instead of handler callbacks.

 <pre>
 <code>